 Sister City Agreement Signed October, 1964

 The relationship with Florence, Philadelphia's first Sister City, was established in 1964.
 Located on the Arno River in the Tuscan region of Italy, Florence is both the heart of the Renaissance and a popular tourist destination.
 Throughout the 13th centuries the city was known as the Athens of the West.
 During that time, writers, artists, musicians and merchants flocked to the city to lay the groundwork for a culture that survives to this day.
-Florence is home to more than one-half million people that give the city a reputation as a world center for handicrafts, women's fashion, antiques and cinematic art.
+Florence is home to more than 500,000 people that give the city a reputation as a world center for hand crafted art, women's fashion, antiques and cinematic art.

 Hundreds met three artisans in their 'pop-up shops' at Macy's!

 Two were from Florence and one was an American who studied shoe design there

 Philadelphia's Sister Cities Program and the Comune di Firenze, with PromoFirenze Firenze, collaborated to bring three artisans to Philadelphia - two from Florence and one American who studied there.